- Why do dogs bark?

 Seemingly excessive barking might be due to a separation-related issue.
 If your pup is anxious to be left alone, make sure you read our easy guide about the symptoms and solutions to separation anxiety in dogs.

-2. They’re trying to let you know you’ve got visitors
+2. They’re trying to alert you

 They might be trying to tell you there’s someone at the door.